rguske/fluent-bit-vmware-loginsight/README.md

 - `2-tkg-fluent-bit-configmap-cri.yaml`
 - `3-tkg-fluent-bit-ds.yaml`

+#### Containerd as Runtime - CRI Parser used!

+As mentioned at the beginning, I'm using a TKG cluster for my example respectively in my environment.
+VMware is using Containerd as it's container runtime and therefore I had to adjust my configuration accordingly.
+If you are using Docker as your runtime on Kubernetes, use the file `4-tkg-fluent-bit-configmap-docker.

 ### Fluent Bit Configmap

 The first adjustment you have to make is the replacement of your TKG clustername as well as the hostname of your vRealize Log Insight appliance.